att-innovate/squanch/_sources/demos/quantum-teleportation.rst.txt

 		def run(self):
 			measurement_results = []
 			for _ in self.stream:
+				# Bob receives a qubit from Alice
 				b = self.qrecv(alice)
+				# Bob receives classical instructions from alice
-				doX, doZ = self.crecv(alice)
+				should_apply_x, should_apply_z = self.crecv(alice)
-				if doX and b is not None: X(b) if doZ and b is not None: Z(b) measurement_results.append(b.measure())
+				if should_apply_x: X(b)
+				if should_apply_z: Z(b)
+				# Measure the output state
+				measurement_results.append(b.measure())
+			# Put results in output object
 			self.output(measurement_results)

-This logic will allow Alice and Bob to act on a common quantum stream to teleport states to each other.
-Now we want to actually instantiate a quantum stream and manipulate the initial state of the first qubit (the one to be teleported) in each system of the stream so that we're not just teleporting the :math:`\lvert 0 \rangle` state over and over.
+Now we want to prepare a set of states for Alice to teleport to Bob.
+Since each trial requires a set of three qubits, we'll allocate space for a :math:`3 \times 10` `QStream`.
+We'll also create a shared output dictionary to allow agents to communicate between processes.
+Explicitly allocating and passing memory to agents is necessary because each agent spawns and runs in a separate process, which (generally) have separate memory pools.
+(See :ref:`Agent <agent>` API for more details.)

 .. code:: python

 	# Allocate memory and output structures
-	mem = Agent.shared_hilbert_space(3, 10)
+	mem = Agent.shared_hilbert_space(3, 10) # 3 qubits per trial, 10 trials
 	out = Agent.shared_output()

 	# Prepare the initial states
 	stream = QStream.from_array(mem)
-	statesList = [1, 0, 1, 0, 1, 0, 1, 0, 1, 0]
+	states_to_teleport = [1, 0, 1, 0, 1, 0, 1, 0, 1, 0]
-	for state, qsys in zip(statesList, stream):
+	for state, qsystem in zip(states_to_teleport, stream):
-		q = qsys.qubit(0)
+		q = qsystem.qubit(0)
-		if state == 1: X(q)  # Flip the qubits corresponding to 1's
+		if state == 1: X(q) # flip the qubits corresponding to 1 states

 For agents to communicate with each other, they must be connected via quantum or classical channels.
 The `Agent.qconnect` and `Agent.cconnect` methods add a bidirectional quantum or classical channel, repsectively, to two agent instances and take a channel model and kwargs as optional arguments.
 In this example, we won't worry about a channel model and will just use the default QChannel and CChannel options.
 Let's create instances for Alice and Bob and connect them appropriately

 .. code:: python

-	# Make the agents
+	# Make and connect the agents
 	alice = Alice(mem)
-	bob = Bob(mem, out = out)
+	bob = Bob(mem, out)

-	# Connect the agents
-	alice.cconnect(bob)
-	alice.qconnect(bob)
+	alice.qconnect(bob) # add a quantum channel
+	alice.cconnect(bob) # add a classical channel

-Finally, let's create Alice and Bob instances, plug in the Hilbert space and output structures, and run the program.
-Explicitly allocating and passing memory to agents is necessary because each agent spawns and runs in a separate process, which (generally) have separate memory pools.
-You'll also need to call `agent.start()` for each agent to signal the process to start running, and `agent.join()` to wait for all agents to finish before proceeding in the program.
+Finally, we call `agent.start()` for each agent to signal the process to start running, and `agent.join()` to wait for all agents to finish before proceeding in the program.

 .. code:: python